wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 No huge widget with hundreds of options.
 This plugin is like the well-known WordPress default widget 'Recent Posts' but enhanced with thumbnails of the posts.

-The post's thumbnails are built from the post's assigend featured images.
+The posts' thumbnails are built from the posts' assigend featured images.
 If a post does not have a featured image the list item displays no image.

 I copied the code of the WordPress default widget 'Recent Posts' and added the few lines for displaying thumbnails per posts.
-As default the post's featured image will be used.
+As default the posts' featured image will be used.
 If there is no featured image no thumb is displayed.

-In the future versions the plugin will take the first image in a post's content and you will be able to select a default thumbnail.
+In the future versions the plugin will take the first image in a posts' content and you will be able to select a default thumbnail.

 == Installation ==